Professor Marc-Tizoc González

 J.D., University of California, Berkeley

-Affiliated with Latina and Latino Critical Legal (LatCrit) theory, and chair emeritus of the executive committee of the American Association of Law Schools (AALS) Section on Poverty Law, Professor González researches and theorizes how constitutional jurisprudence, civil rights statutes, and property law affect people who are hungry, impoverished, or otherwise socially marginalized, as well as how lawyers, especially those with racialized ethnic identities, work to promote social justice and to protect the rule of law over authority.
+Through his scholarship, Professor González critiques and theorizes how constitutional jurisprudence, civil rights statutes, and property law affect people who are hungry, impoverished, or otherwise socially marginalized and argues for judicial interpretations and legislative enactments that will protect people’s efforts to cultivate interracial justice.
+He also researches and represents how lawyers, especially those with racialized ethnic identities, can promote sociolegal justice and protect the rule of law over authority.

-One of Professor González’s major research projects examines “the food-sharing cases,” a set of constitutional and statutory challenges to municipal laws that criminalize, or otherwise regulate, religious and political activists who publicly share food with homeless, impoverished, or otherwise hungry people in city-owned parks, sidewalks, and/or streets.
-He has also written extensively on “critical ethnic legal histories,” oft-forgotten pasts wherein racialized ethnic minority groups cultivated interracial solidarity in labor movements and civil rights litigation to advance an emancipatory vision of social justice, and he in about to launch a new research project to educate Anglophone legal scholars and others who are concerned by mass electronic surveillance but relatively ignorant of the post-dictatorship Latin American jurisprudence of habeas data.
+One of Professor González’s major research areas examines “food justice as interracial justice” and “the food-sharing cases,” constitutional and statutory challenges to municipal laws that criminalize, or otherwise regulate, religious and political activists who publicly share food with homeless, impoverished, or otherwise hungry people in city-owned parks, sidewalks, and/or streets.
+He also writes “critical ethnic legal histories,” oft-forgotten pasts wherein racialized ethnic minority groups cultivate interracial solidarity in labor movements and civil rights litigation to advance an emancipatory vision of social justice.
+A third branch of his research seeks to educate Anglophone legal scholars and others who are concerned by mass electronic surveillance but relatively ignorant of the post-dictatorship Latin American jurisprudence of habeas data.

-Numerous law reviews have published Professor González’s scholarship, including, inter alia, the: American University Journal of Gender, Social Policy and Law; California Law Review; Chicago-Kent Law Review; Florida International University Law Review; Harvard Latino Law Review; Hastings Race and Poverty Law Journal; Seattle Journal of Social Justice; University of California Irvine Law Review; and University of Miami Inter-American Law Review.
+Numerous law reviews have published Professor González’s scholarship, including the American University Journal of Gender, Social Policy and Law; California Law Review; Chicago-Kent Law Review; Florida International University Law Review; Harvard Latino Law Review; Hastings Race and Poverty Law Journal; Intercultural Human Rights Law Review; Seattle Journal of Social Justice; University of California Irvine Law Review; and University of Miami Inter-American Law Review.

-Prior to joining St. Thomas Law, Professor González worked as an attorney based in Oakland, California and taught at several local universities, including the Golden Gate University School of Law, San Francisco State University Department of Latina/Latino Studies and University of California, Berkeley Department of Ethnic Studies, where he was named a Chancellor's Public Scholar, 2010-11, for his curricular innovation and scholarship about the history of San Francisco Bay Area legal advocacy organizations.
+From 2011 to 2019, Professor González taught at the St. Thomas University School of Law in Miami Gardens, Florida.
+From 2008 to 2011, he taught part-time at the Golden Gate University School of Law, San Francisco State University Department of Latina/Latino Studies, and University of California, Berkeley Department of Ethnic Studies, where he was named a Chancellor's Public Scholar, 2010-11, for his curricular innovation and scholarship about the history of San Francisco Bay Area legal advocacy organizations.

 Primarily focuses on private land-use arrangements (especially non-possessory interests in land such as easements, real covenants, and equitable servitudes).
 Other topics include landlord/tenant law, problems arising in the contract for sale of land, methods of title assurance (including the operation of the recording acts), and nuisance.
 Focus is on general theory and practice, with side-glances at New Mexico law for illustrative purposes.